NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 # Object-Oriented Programming - Car Park System

 > **Assessment Guide:**
 > A step-by-step worksheet you can use to complete all the project's coding and version control requirements.
-Please raise any issues you identify with the guide [here](https://github.com/NM-TAFE/civ-ipriot-in-class-demos/issues) using the tag `project-guide`.
+Please raise any issues you identify with the guide [raise an issue](https://github.com/NM-TAFE/civ-ipriot-in-class-demos/issues) using the tag `project-guide`.

 ![Image of a modern car park](screenshots/new_car_park.png)

-## Overview
+## 1. Overview

 In this assessment, you must design and implement a simplified car park system using Object-Oriented Programming (OOP) concepts in Python.
 The system will consist of a **car park**, **sensors**, and **displays** to track the cars entering and exiting and the availability of parking bays.